 Children waiting to be adopted from China have varying special needs.
 These may be minor, correctable needs such as cleft lip/palate to non-correctable needs, where their family may need to provide on-going medical care.
 Some children may have already received surgery or other corrective medical treatment in China.

 Children may also have non-correctable needs, such as Down syndrome or albino pigmentation.
-Some waiting children are simply older than 5 years old and do not have any special needs.
+Many waiting children are older than 5 years old and do not have any special needs.

 1. Age: 30 years or older.
 The maximum age difference between the youngest married parent and child to be adopted is 50 years.

 2. Marital status: Married couples must be married at least 2 years.
 No more than two divorces are permitted.
 Parents with two divorces must have been married to their current spouse for at least 5 years.
 Single women are eligible to adopt.

 5. Health, Finances, and Other Considerations: